chainwayxyz/clementine/README.md

 A custom configuration file can be specified for testing.
 This can be helpful if developer's environment is not matching with the example test configuration (e.g. database user name).
-Please note that, only database fields are necessary in this overwrite configuration file.
+Please note that only database fields are necessary in this overwrite configuration file.

 ```sh